aspose-pub/Aspose.PUB-Products/pub/family/_index.md

 title: MS Publisher files Processing native APIs
 weight: 10
 url: /family
-description: PUB library.
-The solution to load, edit, render and convert MS publisher files to PDF files on any platform.
+description: PUB manipulation and parsing library.
+This is the API solution to load, edit, render and convert MS publisher files to PDF files on any platform.
 ---

 {{< blocks/products/pf/main-wrap-class >}}